lxg/l10n/README.md

 l10n comes with a *catalog manager* which is a CLI tool and has two tasks: It extracts all translatable strings into a `.po` catalog, and it builds translation tables which you can deliver as ES6 modules to the browser.

 The catalog manager needs PHP >= 7.1 and [Composer](https://getcomposer.org/) it your development environment.
 Why do we use PHP in a JavaScript module?
-Because of the great [Gettext implementation](https://github.com/oscarotero/Gettext) which provides very powerful tools for managing translations.
+Because of the outstanding [Gettext library by Oscar Otero](https://github.com/oscarotero/Gettext) which provides very powerful tools for managing translations.
 I wasn’t able to find something similar written in JavaScript, so for now we will be using PHP.

 ### Installing the catalog manager